We are the 1973 Pioneers

 named for the real estate developer who acquired the land

-.
+for the school.
 A heavy storm on that first day

-administration to cancel classes at the still unfinished school and those difficult early months gave
+caused the administration to cancel classes at the still unfinished school and those difficult early months gave

 way to the name "Pioneers".
 The 1951-52 school year began with grades 7, 8 and 9.
 Tenth grade was added the following year, 11th grade in 1953-54 and the first graduating class